The Tzolk’in and the Haab

 The Maya counted time with three calendars: the tzolk’in, the haab, and one we call the Long Count.

 To count the days in a year, the Maya used two counting cycles: the tzolk’in and the haab.

-The tzolk’in is a cycle of 260 days, with a sequence of 20 day names divided into 13-day “weeks.”
+The tzolk’in is a cycle of 260 days, with a sequence of twenty day-names divided into thirteen-day “weeks.”
 There are several theories regarding the origin of the 260-day cycle.
-260 days is the agricultural growth cycle in Mesoamerica.
+Two hundred and sixty days is the agricultural growth cycle in Mesoamerica.
 It is also the gestation period of the human female and the interval of the appearance of Venus.

 The haab is a 365-day cycle similar to our solar year.
-It consists of 18 months of 20 days each, with a 5-day “short month” at the end, to total the 365 days of the solar cycle.
+It consists of eighteen months of twenty days each, with a five-day “short month” at the end, to total the 365 days of the solar cycle.

-In the representation below, the smallest, interior gear bears symbols of the 13 day numbers that mesh with the 20 named days on the exterior gear.
+In the representation below, the smallest, interior gear bears symbols of the thirteen day-numbers that mesh with the twenty named days on the exterior gear.
 Together, they represent the tzolk’in.
 The largest gear, shown in part along the bottom of the drawing, represents the haab.
 When combined, the two calendar systems produce the Calendar Round.

 The Calendar Round